 Tick samples sent to us are identified and provide us with valuable information on the distribution and abundance of the various species present across the UK, their seasonal activity and their host associations.

 Ticks and their animal host play important roles in disease transmission cycles so it is important for us to understand these relationships.

-The scheme helps PHE to monitor how these may be changing and if they are, to investigate the reasons why this may be occurring.
-The TRS also allows us to detect the presence of species that are not normally resident in the UK.
-Data from the TRS informs the agency’s assessments of the public health impact of ticks.
+The tick surveillance scheme (TSS) helps PHE to monitor how these may be changing and if they are, to investigate the reasons why this may be occurring.
+The scheme also allows us to detect the presence of species that are not normally resident in the UK.
+Data from the TSS informs the agency’s assessments of the public health impact of ticks.

 All records are available via the National Biodiversity Network (NBN) gateway for research and public use.

-The main aims of the recording scheme are to:
+The main aims of the scheme are to:

 - promote the surveillance of ticks in Great Britain